 After a bit more than an hour driving from Bangkok we arrive at an unusual market situated on railway track (known as “Talad Romhoop” or “market with closed umbrellas” among the locals).
 Watch merchants quickly fold their stall covers and move their products away from the tracks when the train is arriving.
 Then, see them skilfully roll tables and baskets back into position in seconds and resume their business as usual after the train leaves.

-When possible we will visit Tha Kha floating market, it follows a complicated schedule based on the lunar calendar and also opens in the weekends, availability will be checked upon request.
-An authentic marketplace that has served the local community for 30 years, one of the hidden gems around Bangkok.
+When possible we will visit Tha Kha floating market, this is best visited in the weekends.
+An authentic floating market that has served the local community for 30 years, one of the hidden gems around Bangkok.
 Originally, the market was where fishermen and farmers came to exchange their goods.
-After the trip to the market, we will go on a rowing boat to explore the orchards and visit a coconut plantation to watch how coconut sugar is collected and processed.
+After the trip to the market, we will go on a rowing boat to explore the beautiful countryside around this market.

-When Tha Kha is not visited the included boat tour is done at Damnoen Saduak.
+When Tha Kha is visited the included boat tour will be done here, else it will be done at Damnoen Saduak.

 You will be enjoying a delicious freshly cooked Thai lunch.

 After lunch we take you to the most beautiful cave in Ratchaburi – Tham Khao Bin which extends 300 metres from the mouth.
 The cave’s main features are formations of stalactite and stalagmite enhanced by spectacular lighting.
 The interior of the cave is separated into eight rooms, each with particular theme on different things one wants in life, such as wealth, happiness, and longevity.

 We will pass the salt farms on the way to the markets and can make a stop when interested.
 Do note that salt harvesting is seasonal and is best seen during dry season (usually Feb – May).

 This private tour from Bangkok is organised exclusively for you, no others will join.